Crowborough – St John, Withyham

-(image) The western outskirts of Crowborough were formerly in the parish of Withyham and as the population grew, a new chapel for the area, St John, was opened in 1839, becoming a separate parish in 1871.
-Only in 1999 was the parish officially renamed St John Crowborough (Church guide) and since the former title is still frequently found, the church is included under that name.
+The western outskirts of Crowborough were formerly in the parish of Withyham and as the population grew, a new chapel for the area, St John, was opened in 1839, becoming a separate parish in 1871.
+Only in 1999 was the parish officially renamed St John, Crowborough (Church guide) and the former title is still found.

 Work by an unnamed architect in 1892 (WSRO Ep II/27/255) included a vestry and organ chamber.
 Otherwise, he concentrated on the west end, with a shafted doorway, a two-light window with plate tracery and a stone bellcote, mostly in different stone.
 Possibly of the same date is the painted decoration on the roof-timbers.
 Later changes have included the moving of the organ to the west gallery in 1930 by L Dennis and Ball (ESRO Par 513/4/2/7) and a re-ordering, mainly at the west end, by R G Covell in 1971 (ibid Par 513/4/2/11).

 1. (Apse windows) Clayton and Bell, 1870 (largely replaced) (B 28 p972).

 2. (Side and apse lancets) C E Kempe, ranging in date from 1895 to 1902.
 Perhaps because the glass is on a fairly small scale, it is superior to much of his later work.

 3. (South nave, second window) Clayton and Bell, 1887 (worn) (www.stainedglassrecords.org).